Large, printable, detailed relief map of Canada with cities and towns

 The Reference Map Series within the Atlas of Canada features a highly detailed digital shaded relief map of Canada.
 Using bathymetric tints, this map showcases major physical features, including mountain ranges, peaks, spot elevations, and ocean contours.
 Additionally, all of Canada’s national parks are identified with their extent and name.
 Populated places are shown in six different population-size classes, while transportation data is limited to two classes.

 The map displays all official Canadian, provincial, and surrounding international boundaries, including the proposed boundary for Nunavut, which became a new territory in 1999.
 It also features the offshore boundary delineating Canada’s exclusive 200-mile fishing and economic zone.
 Foreign areas have limited data, but shaded relief is still present.
-The map includes three smaller maps of Canada at a scale of 1:35 000 000, which display the major physiographic regions, major drainage basins, and vegetation cover classes.
+The map includes three smaller maps of Canada at a scale 1:35 000 000, which display the major physiographic regions, major drainage basins, and vegetation cover classes.

 The data on this map is current to the mid to late 1990s.
 Overall, this highly detailed map provides a comprehensive and informative view of Canada’s geography and natural features, as well as its official boundaries and national parks.